Parental Care in Amphibians

 - In Salamander desmognathus fuscus females carry clusters of eggs glued to their bodies.

-- In Sri Lankan tree frogs, Rhacophorus reticulates, the eggs are glued to the belly of the females.
+- In Sri Lankan tree frogs, Rhacophorus reticulates, and the eggs are glued to the belly of the females.

 - In a European frog, Alytes obstetricians, instead of the female’s parental care, the male entangles the eggs around his hind legs.